Radis7Noir/pokemon-bw-ap-tracker/README.md

 * Pokésearch

 ## Locations Without Logic
 The following locations will show in logic as soon as you can physically access them.
+Use Universal Tracker if you need to see when they really are in logic.

 ```
     - "Castelia City - Item from scientist in building in northern street"